 - A compliant P2PE Application is an assessed and certified software application that forms a fundamental part of a P2PE solution and is listed by the PCI SSC.
 P2PE Applications are intended to be loaded onto PCI-approved point of interaction (POI) devices used as part of a P2PE Solution.
 In many cases, as manufacturers release new devices, they are only certified on the most recent P2PE Application versions.
 Additionally, many application vendors do not recertify older versions of their P2PE applications, which can only be used 180 days past expiration as part of a validated P2PE solution.
 By continually adding applications, we ensure that our customers have access to the most recent versions.

 - The KIF is a secure facility where the injection of P2PE keys takes place and is an integral part of the P2PE process.
 KIFs must comply with strictly defined procedures around the sharing, safeguarding and injection of P2PE keys, as well as the proper storage of the devices and their tracking – from shipping to the merchant location, to merchant receipt of the device, to activation of the device.
-Having a variety of KIFs in locations across the glob ensures that clients worldwide can receive their P2PE devices in a timely manner.
+Having a variety of KIFs in locations across the globe ensures that clients worldwide can receive their P2PE devices in a timely manner.

 Bluefin’s P2PE Solutions